SimonPuckey/jsonjuicer/ReadMe.md

 # Json Juicer

+Have refactored to be less imperative.
+Now calls generator functions recursively.

+Could I try a stack based (rather than recursive) algorithm where each node to be searched is put on a stack, then popped off once searched?

 Recursively searches JSON object for keys and retrieves associated value

 Accepts JSON to be searched and key to be searched for